grinsteindavid/ai-agent-code-analyzer/README.md

 # Autonomous Code Analyzer

-A simple Node.js tool that uses OpenAI's GPT-4 to intelligently analyze codebases based on natural language questions.
+A simple Node.js tool that uses multiple providers like OpenAI's GPT-4 to intelligently analyze codebases based on natural language questions.

 ## Features